-Step 3: San Francisco Arts Commission Mural Design Review and Approval Process - Complete!
+Step 3: San Francisco Arts Commission Mural Design Review and Approval - November 5, 2018

 The final design generated by the Community Workshop process was submitted to the San Francisco Arts Commission Mural Design Review process, with the Application process managed by Precita Eyes.
 The SFAC Visual Arts Committee (VAC) approved the design on October 17, 2018 and the VAC reccomended approval of the design by the full Arts Commission.
 The SF Arts Commission approved the design at the Commission's November 5th, 2018 meeting.

 October 17th, 2018 SF Arts Commission VAC Meeting Resources:

 - View the Agenda for the October 17th, 2018 SFAC VAC meeting

 - Listen to an audio recording of the October 17th, 2018 SFAC VAC meeting

 November 5th, 2018 SF Arts Commission Meeting Resources:

 - View the Agenda for the November 5th, 2018 SFAC meeting

 - Listen to an audio recording of the November 5th, 2018 SFAC meeting